 Plan ahead for high-risk pregnancies and complex deliveries.

 Women with a history of extensive surgery or high-risk conditions (such as placenta accreta) should consider a tertiary care center for prenatal care and delivery and discuss this with their primary provider.
 These centers are staffed by specialists and subspecialists who collaborate to provide expert care during pregnancy and delivery and have access to advanced technology for complex surgical procedures.
-BWH, for example, is home to one of few hybrid operating rooms in the New England region, which can be needed in certain complicated deliveries, including accreta.
+Brigham, for example, is home to one of few hybrid operating rooms in the New England region, which can be needed in certain complicated deliveries, including accreta.